polkadot-developers/polkadot-docs/polkadot-protocol/protocol-operations/offchain-operations.md

     - CPU-intensive computations
     - Enumeration or aggregation of on-chain data

-    Off-chain workers enable you to move long running tasks out of the block processing pipeline.
+    Off-chain workers enable you to move long-running tasks out of the block processing pipeline.
 Any task that might take longer than the maximum permitted block execution time is a reasonable candidate for off-chain processing.

-- [`Storage`](#off-chain-storage) - off-chain storage is local to a the Polkadot SDK node and can be accessed by both off-chain workers and on-chain logic:
+- [`Storage`](#off-chain-storage) - off-chain storage is local to the Polkadot SDK node and can be accessed by both off-chain workers and on-chain logic:
     - Off-chain workers have both read and write access to off-chain storage
-    - On-chain logic has write access through off-chain indexing but doesn't have read access.
+    - On-chain logic has write access through off-chain indexing but not read access.
 The off-chain storage allows different worker threads to communicate with each other and to store user-specific or node-specific data that does not require consensus over the whole network

 - [`Indexing`](#off-chain-indexing) - off-chain indexing is an optional service that allows the runtime to write directly to off-chain storage independently from off-chain workers.
 The off-chain index provides temporary storage for on-chain logic and complements the on-chain state

 ## Off-Chain Workers Structure

 Off-chain workers run in their own Wasm execution environment outside of the Polkadot SDK runtime.
 This separation of concerns ensures that long-running off-chain tasks do not impact block production.
-However, because chain workers are declared in the same code as the runtime, they can easily access on-chain state for their computations.
+However, because chain workers are declared in the same code as the runtime, they can easily access the on-chain state for their computations.

 Consider the communication flow when a user initiates an action on a dApp.
-The request arrives at the node which then interacts with on-chain and off-chain processes to carry out the requested transaction and make the needed state changes.
-If all goes well, the user receives notification of success via the UI of the dApp.
+The request arrives at the node, which then interacts with on-chain and off-chain processes to carry out the requested transaction and make the needed state changes.
+If all goes well, the user receives a notification of success via the dApp's UI.
 If the request is something simple and fast, like requesting a token price, the communication flow might look like this:

 <div class="mermaid">
 ``` mermaid